-Lower instrument panel (two points): The left and right lower instrument panel lateral coordinates are defined by adding 15 cm to and subtracting 15 cm from the steering column reference lateral coordinate, respectively.
+Lower instrument panel (two points): The left and right lower instrument panel (knee bolster) lateral coordinates are defined by adding 15 cm to and subtracting 15 cm from the steering column reference lateral coordinate, respectively.
 The vertical coordinate is the same for both left and right references and is defined as 45 cm above the height of the floor (without floormats).
+If the panel or knee bolster loosens or breaks away in the crash, the postcrash measurements are taken by pressing and holding the panel against the underlying structure.